GENERAL APPLICATION INFORMATION

 - Applicants must have documented strong interest in Neurology, as judged by their personal statement, prior training, and/or research experience.

-- Applicants must have passed USMLE Parts I and II, or the equivalent, with a minimum average score on both tests that is typically over 200.
+- Applicants must have passed USMLE Parts I and II, or the equivalent.

 - Excellent references are required from a minimum of three physicians and/or researchers with whom the applicant has worked on a regular basis for at least one month.
 For individuals who have had prior training in another residency program, this must include a letter from the previous program director.